 I am a first-year student and I can't take it anymore.
 I study so much with no avail.
-My boyfriend, who doesn't go to Columbia, doesn't understand.
+My boyfriend doesn't understand.
 He expects me to make love with him every weekend.
 He lives in Brooklyn and so I go home on weekends.
 My friends think that I should stay with him and I really do love him.
 I wouldn't mind having sex except I think my grades are suffering.
 I got an "88" on my Physics midterm which is curved to a grade of a "A-".
 I am getting an "A" in calculus, A- in ArtHum.
 I also got a B+ in Chem and an A+ in Chem Lab.
 I am so disappointed.
 I really need to do well in school.
 I don't know what to do.
 I am totally depressed.

 Worried Sex NoMore